Chargebackhit API Reference

 string

-Enum: "reversed" "previously-reversed" "decline" "reverse-error" "not-found" … 2 more
+Enum: "reversed" "previously-reversed" "decline" "reverse-error" "not-found" … 3 more

 Standard required response codes.

-Upon receiving a webhook alert, the primary task is to promptly provide a valid response using one of the specified outcomes.
+Upon receiving a webhook alert, the primary task is to promptly provide a valid response using one of the outcomes.

 Responses